microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

   ![Navigate to ADX dashboard reports](./img/adx_view_dashboards.png)

-- Select _Import dashboard from file_ to select previously copied file from the Client VM or _C:\Ag\adx_dashboards_ folder on the Client VM.
+- Select _Import dashboard from file_ to select previously copied file from the Client VM to your local machine or the _C:\Ag\adx_dashboards_ folder on the Client VM.

   ![Select import dashboard file](./img/adx_import_dashboard_file.png)